Welcome to Love Lockdown: a weekly column about how people are navigating romantic relationships in the time of coronavirus.

 We eventually managed to buy our own home but I soon noticed that my husband wasn’t unpacking his boxes.
 He said that he didn’t have the time but I began to get the sense that he didn’t feel like our new house was really home.
 Differences between us started to seem more significant.
 I have a lot of dreams and plans.
 I want to travel.
 As time went on, it began to feel like these were just my dreams, not dreams that we had together.

-We were due to visit my daughter, who lives in the US, in March but not long before our departure date the relationship began to unravel.
+We were due to visit my daughter in March but not long before our departure date the relationship began to unravel.
 I told my husband that we needed to talk and laid out how I felt.
 I told him that if things didn’t change, I wanted a divorce – I wish that I hadn’t used those words, because what I really wanted was for him to understand that a marriage takes two.
 I wanted us to work on it and get help, but he only heard the word 'divorce'.
 He moved into the spare room soon afterwards.

 A few days later I wrote him a letter saying how I felt and that I wanted to work on our relationship.
 After I sent it, I saw that he had taken his wedding ring off.
 That’s when I knew that it was over.
 The next week, lockdown was announced and we were confined in the house together, both working from home.

 Lockdown has been extremely challenging.
 My husband has always worked away from Monday to Friday, so having him in the house all the time would have been a big change anyway, but now it’s especially difficult.

 Silly things can become points of tension very easily.
 We cook separately, and in the morning I’ll wait until I hear him in the shower before I go down to the kitchen and make sure that I’ve gone out for a walk before he comes downstairs.
 I pretty much live in my bedroom and office, and only very occasionally go into the living room.
 Yet at the same time I still find myself calling my husband 'darling' because I’ve done so for so many years – it’s the strangest combination of feelings.